Can some foods make acne worse?

 Research is showing that a low glycaemic index (GI) diet may help people with acne by controlling blood sugar levels.
-This in turn controls levels of metabolic hormones – which can interact with sex hormones to make acne worse.
+This, in turn, controls levels of metabolic hormones, such as insulin, which can interact with sex hormones to make acne worse.

 Low GI foods include wholegrain bread, cereals, fruits and vegetables as well as protein-rich foods like fish, beef, lamb, nuts and legumes.

 Processed and refined foods including white bread, biscuits and sweets have a high GI, which means they cause a rapid rise in blood sugar levels.
 This triggers the production of hormones such as insulin, which we now believe can make acne worse.